Skip to content

 Work

-You could start as an accounting assistant with a firm and do professional training while working.
+You could start as an accounting assistant with an organisation and do professional training on the job, with the support of your employer.

 Other routes

-You could take training with one of the following professional bodies to become a qualified accountant:
+You could train with one of the following professional bodies to become a qualified accountant:

 They all have different entry requirements and ways to qualify, so it's important to check with them which is the right route for you.
 If you already have relevant accounting or business-related qualifications, you may be able to qualify in a shorter time.